marcusoftnet/marcusoftnet.github.io/_posts/2016-06-22-the-bungsu-story---some-progress.md

 ---
 layout: post
-title: The Bungsu Story - some progress
+title: "The Bungsu Story - some progress"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2016-06-22T19:35:55.000Z
+date: 2016-06-22 19:35:55
 tags:
  - Agile
  - Kanban
  - Lean
  - Indonesia
 ---

 About six months ago I got home from the adventure of our life time in Indonesia.
 At the time I was actually feeling very underwhelmed and that we've failed in our work there.